-Front control panel view Jasic MIG 202C and 252C
+Front control panel view Jasic MIG 160C, 200C and 200PFC

-- 1. Digital voltmeter: Displays welding voltage - Power LED: Indicates that power is present to the machine and that the power switch of the machine is turned on - 3.
-Overheating LED: Indicates overheating, when this LED is on it indicates that the temperature inside the machine is too high and the machine is under overheating protection status - 4.
-Digital ammeter: Displays preset and actual amps - Current control dial: The amperage dial used with MMA only and adjusts the amount of welding current delivered by the power source - 6.
-Wire inch button: Pressing this button activates the feed motor which in turn pushes the welding wire through the MIG torch and tip - 7.
-Voltage control dial: Used in MIG mode only, this dial increases or decreases the output voltage to assist in finding the optimum voltage level required dependent on the wire feed, wire size and application being undertaken (see set up chart on page 29) - 8.
-Wire feed speed control: The rate of speed (metres per minute) at which the filler metal is fed and consumed in the weld, which in turn adjusts the output current by varying the amount of MIG wire delivered to the welding arc (see set up chart on page 29) - 9.
-Mode selector switch: To switch between MIG and MMA welding modes - 10.
-MIG mode selection switch: Standard MIG gun/spool gun selector
+- A. Power LED: Indicates that power is present at the machine and that the power switch of the machine is on. - B. Overheating LED: Indicates overheating, when this LED is on it indicates that the temperature inside the machine is too high and the machine is under overheating protection status. - C. Wire feed speed control: The rate of speed (Metre per minute) at which the filler metal is fed and consumed in the weld, which in turn adjusts the output current by varying the amount of MIG wire delivered to the welding arc (see set up chart on page 27).

+- D. Current control dial: The amperage dial used with MMA only and adjusts the amount of welding current delivered by the power source. - E. Voltage control dial: Used in MIG mode only, this dial increases or decreases the output voltage to assist in finding the optimum voltage level required dependent on the wire feed, wire size and application being undertaken (see set up chart on page 27). - F. Mode selector switch: To switch between MIG and MMA welding modes.